pratik674/Project-2_DATA_SCIENTIST_UDACITY/README.md

-Instructions
+#### Instructions
-This instruction were originally made by the team at Udacity's.
+This instruction were originally made by the team at Udacity's:

-Run the following commands in the project's root directory to set up your database and model.
+            1. Run the following commands in the project's root directory to set up your database and model.

-To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+            - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/InsertDatabaseName.db`
-To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+            - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/InsertDatabaseName.db models/classifier.pkl`

-Run the following command in the app's directory to run your web app. python run.py
+            2. Go to `app` directory: `cd app`

+            3. Run your web app: `python run.py`

+            4. Click the `PREVIEW` button to open the homepage

+Scikit learn , nltk, pandas libraries were used to achieve the objective of this project.

 Go to http://0.0.0.0:3000/

 Acknowledgments
-I would like to thank the team from Udacity's for the great support and the brilliant online course Data Scientist Nanodegree.
+I would like to thank the team from Udacity's for the detailed outline for this project and Figure Eight for providing the data to work with.